 Biting its claws can mean a cat is frustrated or anxious

-Just as stress or nerves can cause humans to chew their nails, so too can anxiety and frustration trigger abnormal nail-biting in cats.
-Stress in cats is a serious problem, and any sign that your cat may be suffering from it should be investigated.
+Just as stress or nerves can cause humans to chew their nails, anxiety and frustration trigger abnormal nail-biting in cats.
+Stress in cats is a serious condition, and any sign that your cat may be suffering from it should be investigated.

 Common causes of anxiety or frustration in cats